How to Migrate WordPress from Localhost to Live Server: A Complete Guide

 Click Download Localhost.

 Step 3: Now, log into cPanel.
-Install WordPress on the destination server and then, All-In-One WP Migration plugin from the dashboard.
+Install All-In-One WP Migration plugin from the dashboard of your live website.
 Activate it.
 Once activated, navigate to left pane of the dashboard and Click Import option under All-In-One WP Migration section.

 Here, select the same format to Import the local site as selected in Step 2.